bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/karaclock-complete.md

 Open the Greenfoot-Kara project [`https://github.com/htw-imi-info1/kara-clock-lab`](https://github.com/htw-imi-info1/kara-clock-lab).
 It contains several test worlds.
 Make sure you've instantiated the correct test world!

+If you haven't already done so, you need to install [Greenfoot](https://www.greenfoot.org/download) to open the scenarios.
+The main file is `project.greenfoot`.

 ### Lab 02
 {{< snippet "snippets/karaclock/00_count_leaves_in_act.md" >}}